brossetti/ssasu/src/README.md

 # Source Code

-This directory contains all of the source code using to produce the figures in the SSASU manuscript.
+This directory contains all of the source code used to produce the figures in the SSASU manuscript.
 Below you will find a list of the files and a brief description of their purpose.

 #### `estimate-endmembers.jl` -
 A Julia module that contains functions for estimating endmembers from reference images using either the Mean method or the ANMF method.